Volokolamsk Highway: Plot summary

-Impact of the Novel
+Impact of the novel

 Bek also wrote two sequels, Several Days and General Panfilov's Reserve.
 The series gained international, as well as Soviet, recognition: Published in Hebrew in 1946, Volokolamsk Highway "held an almost cult status in the Palmach and later in the Israeli Army" according to media researcher Yuval Shachal, and became a standard tactical handbook in the Israeli Defense Forces.
 Inspired by the novel, future Israeli Chief of the General Staff Motta Gur once held a "Panfilov Roll Call" for two soldiers who deserted from his company when he was a young officer, shaming them in front of the other troops; he wrote that it was a common practice in the IDF at the time.
 During 2005, Ehud Barak told "we, as young officers, were raised on Momyshuly."
 Volokolamsk Highway was popular in Cuba, as well.
 Fidel Castro told Norberto Fuentes that "the idea to use the love of the Motherland for convincing people to support me, came to me after reading the novel."
-The novel was well known among members of the Cuban Revolutionary Armed Forces; in 1961, Raul Castro told a journalist that every regimental commander was "compelled to have a copy".
+The novel was well known among members of the Cuban Revolutionary Armed Forces; in 1961, Raúl Castro told a journalist that every regimental commander was "compelled to have a copy".
 In Jesús Díaz's acclaimed 1987 novel Las iniciales de la tierra, the protagonist cites Bek's book as a major influence on his life.
 The novel was also included in the list of "compulsory reading" for members of the Chinese Communist Party and People's Liberation Army personnel.
 On 27 June 1963, the East German Ministry of National Defense issued its Order no. 50/63 - drafted on the initiative of Walter Ulbricht - which introduced Volokolamsk Highway as part of the political education program for the soldiers of the National People's Army.
 In the official history of the NVA, historian Major General Reinhard Brühl had cited it as having a major influence on the soldiers.